Information to returning Lithuanians

-IOM Vilnius office is closely involved into counter-trafficking activities in Lithuania since 2001.
-Until now the office provided assistance to more than 200 victims of human trafficking, implemented research and public awareness raising campaigns on the risks of trafficking, provided various training to main stakeholders (social workers, police, prosecutors, teachers) on how to preempt and prevent this crime.
+IOM Vilnius office has been closely involved into counter-trafficking activities in Lithuania since 2001.
+Until now the office has provided assistance to more than 200 victims of human trafficking, implemented research and public awareness raising campaigns on the risks of trafficking, provided various training to main stakeholders (social workers, police, prosecutors, teachers) on how to preempt and prevent this crime.
 The public campaign “You can be sold as a doll” received national wide recognition.
 IOM Vilnius actively contributed to prevention of trafficking not only in the Baltic region but also in the Kaliningrad region (Russian Federation).

 Trafficking in human beings is a constantly evolving crime.
-Currently new forms of trafficking are proliferating, including exploitation for labour purposes, trafficking of children for thievery aborad, etc.).
+Currently new forms of trafficking are proliferating, including exploitation for labour purposes, trafficking of children for thievery abroad, etc.).
 Therefore IOM Vilnius started the new project “Fighting of trafficking crime by increasing social responsibility” to address these new challenges.
-The project aims to increase social responsibility of communities and to train social workers working with families at risks in remote regions to early recognize possible victims of trafficking.
+The project aimed to increase social responsibility of communities and to train social workers working with families at risks in remote regions to early recognize possible victims of trafficking.

 Observe current problems and offer professional solutions – this is the IOM’s motto when conducting research

 The Migration Research Division (MRD) based in IOM Headquarters in Geneva implements applied research on "mainstream" migration sectors and migration policy issues to enhance IOM's programme delivery and to enable IOM to serve as the primary reference point on migration.
 One of the major publications is the World Migration Report.

 IOM Vilnius office conducts research relevant for Lithuania and the EU.
 IOM Vilnius office participates in European migration network (EMN) which is to provide up-to-date, objective, reliable and comparable information on migration and asylum topics to policy makers (at EU and Member State level) and the general public.
 EMN yearly publishes 3-4 studies on relevant migration and asylum topics as well as presents the newest statistical information.